Solar Panel Comparison

 By Finn Peacock, Chartered Electrical Engineer, Fact Checked By Ronald Brakels

-If you want a higher level view on the differences between brands, then in the video below I go through 3 simple things you can look out for when comparing products.
+If you want a higher level view on the differences between brands, in the video below I go through 3 simple things you can look out for when comparing products.

 If you’re in a hurry, just watch this and you’ll massively reduce your risk of buying a crappy product that won’t last.
 After the video I go into even more detail if you are feeling like getting knee deep in solar panel comparisons!